hungnviet/Medifind-renew/README.md

 3. Start ```react-native```

 Sometimes, the bundler's cache is causing problems.
-You can clear it with these commands.
+Clear it with these commands.

 For Metro (React Native's bundler):
 ```shell